vedph/gve-doc/model/diplomatic.md

 So, let us consider the types of these signs.
 The most obvious type is the **base text** itself: here "Wund:" is part of it.

 After the base text was written, many other signs were added later.
 One of them is a diagonal line crossing this word; this line hints at the _deletion_ of it.
 So, the meaning of this sign is an editing operation; it literally _hints_ at it.
-We call these signs **hints** right because of this.
+We call these signs 🔖 **hints** right because of this.
 They are the visual counterpart (when there is any) of editing operations.

-Another type of sign is then the word which was meant to replace "Wund:": "Wunder.", written below and to the left of it.
+Another type of sign is the word which was meant to replace "Wund:": "Wunder.", written below and to the left of it.
 With reference to the base text, which is our starting point, this is **added text**.

 So, we are _removing_ Wund, and _adding_ Wunder.
 In simpler terms, we are _replacing_ "Wund:" with "Wunder.".
+That's our editing operation, with two visual components:

+- the line hints at the deletion of the old word;
-That's our editing operation.
-The line hints at it, and the new text added by it is written below.
+- the new text added by the replacement is written below the original word.

-In fact, a replacement is a higher-level operation which could be represented with a delete coupled with an insert.
+>In fact, a replacement is a higher-level operation which could be represented with a delete coupled with an insert.
 Operations in our model are the mean by which scholars formalize their interpretation of the carrier and indirectly modify the chain data structure, which in turn generates text versions.
 The creative process being reconstructed is a sequence of such operations, which belong to the subjective layer of interpretation.
 So, right because of being the middleman between chain data and scholars, operations are modeled at higher level, which better fits a human point of view.
 Thus, we are not limited to just delete and insert, but we include operations like replace, move, swap, and annotate.

-Among operations, only insert and replace add new text.
+Among operations, _only insert and replace add new text_.
 So, whenever they are used, new text nodes will be added to the chain.

 Thus, in our example we have a single replacement operation, having two visual counterparts: